Tropical Amplitudes: Explicit computations

-The generalization to the $n$ point case is more subtle since there are $n-3$ non fixed points spanning $\cM_{0,n}$.
+The generalization to $n$ points is conceptually straightforward, though combinatorially more involved.
 The trees with edges of finite lengths will be generated by similar regions of the moduli space where the points $z_i$ collides towards one another.
-The crucial step in the proof that we shall perform in \cite{Tourkine:2013XX} is to build an explicit KP decomposition that produces the correct combinatorics of collapsing for the $(2m-5)!!$ distinct trivalent trees.
+Writing out explicitly this decomposition would not bring any new insight, so we shall turn to loops now.